Juanlucasbg/COBOLDocPro/replit.md

 - **2025-01-08**: Implemented glass-card design system with backdrop blur effects
 - **2025-01-08**: Enhanced sidebar with 320px width and improved navigation
 - **2025-01-08**: Updated header with quick stats and search functionality
+- **2025-01-09**: Implemented comprehensive GitHub integration for repository management
+- **2025-01-09**: Added new database tables for repositories, code files, documentation, and dependencies
+- **2025-01-09**: Created repository connection and sync functionality
+- **2025-01-09**: Expanded schema to support business logic extraction and enhanced documentation

 ## User Preferences
 - **Design Style**: Modern dark interface with green (#00D26A) and white color scheme